 Internal decorations

 Repair category 1

-Notes The property was found to be in reasonable decorative order.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes None.

-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are of a mixed age.
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.